noName-256/weather-app/README.md

 # weather-app

-Weather app project, suggest by the odin project
+Weather app project, suggested by the odin project

+Charts are drawn with chart.js
+Chart panning is done with chartjs-plugin-zoom
+Gesture recognition is done with hammer.js